 The History and Cultural Significance of Hazel Green Eyes

 Eastern Culture: Although dark eyes predominate in Eastern populations, hazel green is still considered a rare and exotic beauty.
-In ancient Persian and Indian artwork, hazel green eyes symbolized wise women, noble lineage, and a seductive power from distant lands.
+In ancient Persian and Indian artwork, hazel green eyes symbolized wise women and noble lineage.

 Differences Between Hazel Green Eyes and Pure Green Eyes